diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 When the end of the block is reached, DFSInputStream will close the connection to the datanode, then find the best datanode for the next block (step 5)

-Blocks are read in order, with the DFSInputStream opening new connections to datanodes as the client reads through the stream.
-It will also call the namenode to retrieve the datanode locations for the next batch of blocks as needed
+Blocks are read in order, with the DFSInputStream opening new connections to datanodes as the client reads through the stream. `It will also call the namenode to retrieve the datanode locations for the next batch of blocks as needed`

 During reading, if the DFSInputStream encounters an error while communicating with a datanode, it will try the next closest one for that block.
 It will also remember datanodes that have failed so that it doesn’t needlessly retry them for later blocks.
-The DFSInputStream also verifies checksums for the data transferred to it from the datanode. `If a corrupted block is found, the DFSInputStream attempts to read a replica of the block from another datanode`; it also `reports the corrupted block to the namenode`.
+The DFSInputStream also `verifies checksums for the data` transferred to it from the datanode. `If a corrupted block is found, the DFSInputStream attempts to read a replica of the block from another datanode`; it also `reports the corrupted block to the namenode`.

 #### Network Topology and Hadoop
 What does it mean for two nodes in a local network to be “close” to each other?
 The idea is to `use the bandwidth between two nodes as a measure of distance`.

 Rather than measuring bandwidth between nodes, which can be difficult to do in practice (`it requires a quiet cluster`, and the number of pairs of nodes in a cluster grows as the square of the number of nodes), Hadoop takes a simple approach in which the network is represented as a tree and the distance between two nodes is the sum of their distances to their closest common ancestor.
-Levels in the tree are not predefined, but it is common to have levels that correspond to the **data center**, the **rack**, and the node that a process is running on.
+Levels in the tree are not predefined, but it is common to have levels that correspond to the **data center**, the **rack**, and `the node that a process is running on`.
 The idea is that the bandwidth available for each of the following scenarios becomes progressively(gradually) less:
 * Processes on the same node
 * Different nodes on the same rack